Applying for a job

-So you've found your dream job at Monash and now it's just a matter of taking the plunge and submitting your application.
+If you’ve found your dream job with us, now it's just a matter of submitting your application.

-If you have any queries regarding the position, contact the person listed in the enquiries section of the advertisement.
+If you have any questions about the position, contact the person listed in the enquiries section of the advertisement.

-Each of our job advertisements will take you to an online application form where you will be asked to enter your details including name, address, contact details and your Australian working eligibility.
+Each job advertisement will take you to an online application form where you will be asked to enter your details including name, address, contact details and your Australian working eligibility.

 Your application should also include: